kaiachain/kaia-service-sdk/packages/oracles-starter-kit/README.md

 From there you can run hardhat commands to compile your contracts, deploy those contracts to the network and run their associated unit tests.

-## Setup Hardhat configurations Baobab Klaytn network and variables
+## Setup Hardhat configurations Kairos Kaia network and variables
-The default hardhat configurations can be modified in `helper-hardhat-config.json` Default configurations of baobab network `1001`.
+The default hardhat configurations can be modified in `helper-hardhat-config.json` Default configurations of kairos network `1001`.

 ### 1. Hardhat configurations
 Hardhat configuration variables can be found in `helper-hardhat-config.json` in the root directory.
 Below is the configuration explaination for `1001` network.

-  * `name` - hardhat network name Ex: `baobab`
+  * `name` - hardhat network name Ex: `kairos`
-  * `witnetPriceRouter` - witnetPriceRouter Address Ex: `0xeD074DA2A76FD2Ca90C1508930b4FB4420e413B0` for Klaytn Testnet.
-See [WitnetPriceRouter](https://docs.witnet.io/smart-contracts/witnet-data-feeds/addresses/klaytn-price-feeds#klaytn-baobab) for reference.
+  * `witnetPriceRouter` - witnetPriceRouter Address Ex: `0xeD074DA2A76FD2Ca90C1508930b4FB4420e413B0` for Kaia Kairos Testnet.
+See [WitnetPriceRouter](https://docs.witnet.io/smart-contracts/witnet-data-feeds/addresses/kaia-price-feeds#kaia-kairos) for reference.
   * `witnetRandomness` - witnetRandomness Address.
-Ex: `0xb4b2e2e00e9d6e5490d55623e4f403ec84c6d33f` for Klaytn Testnet.
-See [WitnetRandomness Contract Addresses](https://docs.witnet.io/smart-contracts/witnet-randomness-oracle/contract-addresses#klaytn) for reference.
+Ex: `0xb4b2e2e00e9d6e5490d55623e4f403ec84c6d33f` for Kaia Kairos Testnet.
+See [WitnetRandomness Contract Addresses](https://docs.witnet.io/smart-contracts/witnet-randomness-oracle/contract-addresses#kaia) for reference.

 ### 2. Environment Variables
 We will need to set environment variables by following below steps
 1. copy `.env.example` file and rename to `.env`
 2. Modify environment variables.
 Below is the explaination of each variable
-  * `BAOBAB_RPC_URL` - `string` https://api.baobab.klaytn.net:8651/ can be used. its the rpc url of blockchain.
+  * `BAOBAB_RPC_URL` - `string` https://public-en.kairos.node.kaia.io can be used. its the rpc url of blockchain.
   * `PRIVATE_KEY` - `string` This is private key from wallet, ie [MetaMask](https://metamask.io/).
 This is required for deploying contracts to public networks.

 > IMPORTANT: MAKE SURE YOU DON'T EXPOSE THE KEYS YOU PUT IN THIS `.env` FILE saved in the package node_modules.
 By that, I mean don't push them to a public repo, and please try to keep them keys you use in development not associated with any real funds.